shuftipro/Android-SDK/verification-without-ocr/README.md

 > **Note:** Run project on a real device.

 ## Test IDs
-Shufti Pro provides the users with a number of test documents.
-Customers may use these to test the demo, instead of presenting their actual information. <br><br>
+Shufti Pro provides users with a number of test documents.
+Customers may use these to test the demo, instead of submitting their actual information.  <br><br>

 [![](https://raw.githubusercontent.com/shuftipro/integration-guide/master/assets/realFace.jpg?v=1)](https://raw.githubusercontent.com/shuftipro/integration-guide/master/assets/realFace.jpg?v=1)